bctiemann/pri/README.md

 ### Django Structure

 Functionality in a Django project is organized into "apps" within the project.
-A basic `rentals` app/directory has been created which contains core business logic.
+A basic `rentals` app/directory has been created which contains core business logic, combining the non-authenticated and secure workflows of the existing site.
+There is also `customer_portal` which will house the authenticated customer portal views, and `backoffice` which is the administrative backend for processing rentals and other admin ops.
 More apps can be created if desired to keep functionality segregated.
 Note that each app you add (via `./manage.py startapp <app>`) needs to be added to `INSTALLED_APPS` in the settings in order for it to be recognized by Django.

 Models (code representations of database tables, and all object-oriented code surrounding them) reside in `models.py`.